ibm-cloud-docs/log-analysis/provision.md

     ```
     {: codeblock}

-    where
+    Where

     NAME is the name of the API key.
-Suggestion: Name the API key like the {{site.data.keyword.la_full_notm}} instance.
-This will help you  identify the API key later on.
+You can name the API key like the {{site.data.keyword.la_full_notm}} instance to help you identify the API key later on.

     ROLE_NAME is the role that defines the permissions that are enabled.
-Valid values are: *editor*, *operator*, *administrator*
+Valid values are *editor*, *operator*, *administrator*

     SERVICE_INSTANCE_NAME is the name of the instance in the {{site.data.keyword.cloud_notm}}